pivotal/docs-tap/app-live-view/install.md

 - For the `build` profile, Application Live View installs Application Live View Conventions package (`conventions.appliveview.tanzu.vmware.com`).
 This installs the Application Live View Convention Service in `app-live-view-conventions` namespace.

 >**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
-For more information about profiles, see [About Tanzu Application Platform package and profiles](../about-package-profiles.md).
+For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).

 ## <a id='prereqs'></a>Prerequisites